Men Clothes Color Matching 101 (Updated)

 When you start to actually match your clothes, you need a lot more rules than the two above.
 Color intensity, luminosity and the colors’ shades need to be taken into consideration.
 However that’s not something you need to learn by heart.

-Once you have the fundamentals handled, you need to start looking at stylish outfits to train your eye to feel what works and what doesn’t.
+Once you have the fundamentals, you need to start looking at stylish outfits to train your eye to feel what works and what doesn’t.